project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 To efficiently handle Sunbird installation, you need to have:
 - System administrator permissions on Sunbird and all servers
 - Hands-on experience in administering Linux systems
-- Hands-on experience using Docker to run containerized services
+- Hands-on experience using Docker and Kubernetes to run containerized services

 > **Note:** Sunbird is tested on cloud hosted Linux servers (Azure & AWS).
 Hence, it is recommended that you use Linux servers.
 Sunbird and its functionality is not tested on Microsoft® operating systems, or on in-premise infrastructure, like rack mounted servers.
 The Sunbird installer has a known issue on virtual machines such as those created by VirtualBox or VMWare.